-One of the most important differences between chess master and a regular chess player is ability to plan the game.
+One of the most important differences between a chess master and a regular chess player is the ability to plan the game.
 Most chess players think one or two moves ahead.
 Stronger players make a plan without actually calculating the moves.
 They plan attacks, certain maneuvers, castling, pawn structure changes, etc.

-The plan is generally formulated by taking into account certain positional aspects such as space, development, pawn structure, safety of the kings, and so on.
+The plan is generally formulated by taking into account certain positional aspects such as space, development, pawn structure, the safety of the kings, and so on.
 Only after the plan is made, a master player would start calculating how it can be realized.
-Choosing a correct plan is very important, and attributes to a great deal of success in the game.
+Choosing a correct plan is very important and attributes to a great deal of success in the game.

 It is known that to become a chess master you need to spend approximately 10,000 hours on chess.
 It may take much less time if you are a very talented player (aka Karjakin or Carlsen).
-But generally it takes about 3-4 years to reach that level of play with some serious training.
+But generally, it takes about 3-4 years to reach that level of play with some serious training.

 You may think of it as the heat map.
 You only need to calculate the red areas and not the blue ones.
 For an ordinary player, it is rather unclear what to pay specific attention to.
-That’s why they are far less efficient over the board, and need to exert much greater effort to accomplish the same amount of work.
+That’s why they are far less efficient over the board and need to exert much greater effort to accomplish the same amount of work.

 Continuing the previous point, a Master Player knows exactly what variations to calculate.
-He has a well-developed intuition which tells him where to search for the most promising moves.
+He has a well-developed intuition that tells him where to search for the most promising moves.
 He just needs to deep-calculate (this will help you to learn how) one or two lines, instead of five like an amateur would attempt to do.
-Needless to say, that approach saves a lot of time and mental energy, allowing focusing only on the most important tasks.
+Needless to say, that approach saves a lot of time and mental energy, allowing focus only on the most important tasks.

 Ready to start winning at chess?